Learning to Learn

 It’s true of a building or an education: The heights you reach depend on the foundation you lay.
 At Independence, we are committed to giving our students the foundational strengths they need to soar, both in and out of the classroom.

 This means we focus on phonics, reading, grammar, writing and math fundamentals.
-It also means we take a thorough, intentional approach to teaching the skills of the successful student: how to organize your time and materials, how to plan and carry out long-term projects, and how to read, study and test effectively.
+It also means we take a thorough, intentional approach to teaching the skills of successful students: how to organize their time and materials, how to plan and carry out long-term projects, and how to read, study and test effectively.

 Our investment in foundational skills pays returns for years.
 High school teachers can spot Independence graduates immediately, and our alumni now in college write back in thanks for the solid preparation they received.

 There are certain skills we know to be particularly important for later success.
 More than at most schools, we focus very intentionally on building those skills.

 BERNADETTE GILMORE, DIRECTOR OF ACADEMIC INNOVATION